Gluten Free Crescent Rolls

 • Honey: I like to combine honey with a bit of additional milk to make a sweet wash for the crescent rolls before baking them in the oven.

-The ingredients for homemade gluten free crescent rolls.
+The ingredients for homemade gluten free crescent rolls with text labels.

 How to Make Gluten-Free Crescent Rolls